 At Sovereign we’ve handpicked the very best hotels in Porches to ensure you get the most from your holiday.
-Choose the cliffside hotel VILA VITA Parc where you can experience spectacular views of the seemingly endless blues of the Mediterranean Ocean.
+Choose the cliffside hotel VILA VITA Parc where you can experience spectacular views of the seemingly endless blues of the Atlantic Ocean.

 Flights from the UK to the Algarve take around 2 hours 40 minutes.

 Transfer time from Faro airport to Porches is approximately 40 minutes.